-We are now in the process of redesigning and improvement our web system, both front and back ends, in order to offer a better user experience and a user friendly access to our forecast and evaluation.
-In particular, the website will have a new visualization tool for our forecast and evaluation products.
+Furthermore, we are about to finish the process of redesigning and improvement of our web system, both front and back ends, in order to offer a better user experience and a user friendly access to our forecast and evaluation.
+In particular, the website will have a new visualization tool for our model forecast and evaluation products.
 The new website are expected to be fully operational in September 2021.